 This is crucial when making sourdough bread.
 Freshly-milled flour contains more vitamins and minerals.
 This provides more food for the yeasts and bacteria to grow and can make the dough ferment at a faster rate.
 It is also possible that the bran is harder to break down and increases fermentation time!
 Let me know how you find this in the comments.

 You may need to change your time schedule when making bread to deal with the change in the rate of fermentation.

 – Increase the amount of water

-Freshly-milled flour has the tendency to absorb much more water compared to a regular store bought flour.
+Freshly-milled flour has the tendency to absorb much more water compared to regular store-bought flour.
 It will depend on the fineness of the grind where an inconsistent grind can lead to you constantly changing the amount of water needed.
-This is where the MockMill and weighing your flour and water with a decent set of scales comes in handy!
+This is where the MockMill and weighing your flour and water with a decent set of scales come in handy!